laurapacis/100-days-of-code/log.md

 **Thoughts**: Today I had a meeting with Tiago R and it was great.
 It helped me to realized about the direction I want to take in my career.

 **Link to work**: Nothing to link

+### Day 44: April 19, 2021

+**Today's Progress**: Sending verification emails from the backend with NodeMailer + creating a login option for the user with social media accounts + Coding my new portfolio

+**Thoughts**: Today was a nicer day.
+I am also enjoying the creation of my new portfolio a lot.

+**Link to work**: Nothing to link